ionic-team/ionic-docs/docs/api/searchbar.md

 <EncapsulationPill type="scoped" />

 Searchbars represent a text field that can be used to search through a collection.
 They can be displayed inside of a toolbar or the main content.

-A Searchbar should be used instead of an input to search lists.
-A clear button is displayed upon entering input in the searchbar's text field.
-Clicking on the clear button will erase the text field and the input will remain focused.
+A searchbar should be used instead of an input to search lists.

 ## Basic Usage